softlayer/githubio_source/content/reference/services/SoftLayer_Network_Media_Transcode_Account/getPresets.md

 ## Overview
 A transcode preset is a configuration that defines a certain media output.
 This method returns an array of transcoding preset objects supported by SoftLayer's Transcode server.
-Each [[SoftLayer_Container_Network_Media_Transcode_Preset|preset object]] contains a GUID property.
+Each [SoftLayer_Container_Network_Media_Transcode_Preset]({{<ref "reference/datatypes/SoftLayer_Container_Network_Media_Transcode_Preset">}}) contains a GUID property.
 You will need a GUID string when you create a new transcode job.

 -----